1. Activities Requiring IACUC Oversight

 21. IACUC Administrative Office: Location and Contact Information

-The Compliance Office is located on the 3rd floor of the Cameron Hall.
-Signs are posted at the entrances to the 3rd floor suite of offices.
+The Office of Research Protection and Integrity is located on the 3rd floor of the Cameron Hall.
+Signs are posted at the entrances to the 3rd-floor suite of offices.

 Institutional Animal Care and Use Committee